web-it-solutions/monitor_oekoFEN/README.md

 If anyone has a tip for me on where to find official data on what each field means, feel free to contact me!

 ## Inspiration/Thanks
-In Septmeber 2022 I searched the web for a possibility to get the data for my ÖkoFEN Pellematic Condens and persist it.
-The reason was and still is the optimzation of the stove, the pellet consumption and energy consumption in general.
+In September 2022 I searched the web for a possibility to get the data for my ÖkoFEN Pellematic Condens and persist it.
+The reason was and still is the optimzation of the stove, the pellet consumption and energy consumption in general - as it's getting more expensive.

 I finally found [Oekofen-spy](https://gitlab.com/p3605/oekofen-spy) on GitLab which introduced me into Python and InfluxDB and that let me to this project.
-I already had some touch points with Grafana though.
+I tried to adapt this to my needs, make it somehow more configurable and less error prone for future API updates from ÖkoFEN - mainly regarding the conversion of the values to float within `convertFieldValues()`.